mantidproject/mantid/docs/source/release/v4.3.0/diffraction.rst

 Engineering Diffraction
 -----------------------
-- Introduction of Engineering Diffraction 2 interface.
+- Introduction of new Engineering Diffraction interface.
 Currently supports calibration and focusing for ENGINX.

 Improvements